bihealth/NeatMS/docs/first-steps/basic-usage.md

 ``` python
 ["High_quality"]
 ```

-This argument works alongside `min_group_size`. `min_group_classes` allows you to specify the list of classes you want to filter using `min_group_size`, a feature will have to be labelled with `min_group_classes` and appear in `min_group_classes` group classes to be conserved.
-For example, the following parameters would export all peaks labelled with `High_quality` and `Low_quality` if a minimum of 50% of the samples contain the peak labelled as `High_quality`. `Noise` labelled peaks would be reported as missing values.
+This argument helps filtering results.
+It works alongside `min_group_size`.
+To be conserved in the exported results, a feature must be labelled with one of the class given in `min_group_classes` and appear in a minimum of `min_group_size`% of samples.
+For example, the parameters below would export all peaks labelled with `High_quality` and `Low_quality` if a minimum of 50% of the samples contain the peak labelled as `High_quality`. `Noise` labelled peaks would be reported as missing values.
+To export `Noise` peaks, just add the label `Noise` to the `export_classes` list.

 ``` python
 export_classes = ["High_quality", "Low_quality"]